NCEAS/data-processing/README.md

 ## Contributing
 ### *First Contribution*
 Fork the data-processing repository by clicking on the "Fork" button.
-This copies the repository to your personal github profile.(inst/fork.png)
+This copies the repository to your personal github profile. [fork](inst/fork.png)

 Navigate to your personal github personal and copy the download with HTTPS: link from the "Clone or Download" button.
-You must do this from your fork on your github profile! (inst/clone.png)
+You must do this from your fork on your github profile! [clone](inst/clone.png)

+Next, open an R session and navigate to: File >> New Project >> Version Control >> Git and paste the repository url that you copied into the box.  [new project](inst/new.png)

 ## Acknowledgements
 Work on this package was supported by: